1. What are the main differences between a Wyoming entity and a Nevada entity?

 • The Aged Shelf Company is clean – has no assets or liabilities.

-• There have been no “inactive” or “revoked” status of the company.
+• There has been no “inactive” or “revoked” status of the company.

 • There are no past taxes or fees due.